 - Both the applicant and their dissertation advisor (or faculty sponsor in cases where there is not a formal advisor) must be members of the HR Division of the Academy of Management.

-- Applicants must have had their dissertation proposals approved by their dissertation committees prior to application.
+- Applicants must have had their dissertation proposals approved by their dissertation committees prior to application or be on track to propose their dissertation in the next 3-6 months.
 In schools where there is not a formal proposal defense, documentation (an email from a faculty advisor/sponsor) is needed showing that the student’s proposed research design has been deemed acceptable.

 - Applicants who will have defended their dissertation by the submission deadline or who will do so within 6 months after the deadline are ineligible.